netsharecmu/NetShare/README.md

 We provide a utility script and [README](util/README.md) under `util/` for setting up a Ray cluster.
 As a reference, we are using [Cloudlab](https://www.cloudlab.us/) which is referred as ``custom cluster'' in the Ray documentation.
 If you are using a different cluster (e.g., AWS, GCP, Azure), please refer to the [Ray doc](https://docs.ray.io/en/releases-2.0.0rc0/cluster/cloud.html#cluster-cloud) for full reference.

 ## Step 3: Quick visualization (Optional)
-If you would like to have a quick idea of how the synthetic data looks like, you may preload some examples of our generated data, simply with one command:
+If you would like to have a quick idea of how the synthetic data looks like, you may preload some examples of our generated data simply by

+Please open the visualization dashboard at xxx.

 *Placeholder: we will add this part soon.*